sicss-cmu/2025-materials/README.md

 ## 📂 [Speaker series](https://github.com/sicss-cmu/2025-materials/tree/main/Speakers%20series)

-- **TBD** by Jennifer Koehrsen - Institutional Review Board at CMU  (Monday, May 12, 13:00 – 14:00)
+- **Data, Research, and IRB Review** by Jennifer Koehrsen - Institutional Review Board at CMU  (Monday, May 12, 13:00 – 14:00)
-- **TBD** by Nynke Niezink - Department of Statistics and Data Science at CMU (Tuesday, May 13, 12:30 – 13:30)
+- **Network Analysis** by Nynke Niezink - Department of Statistics and Data Science at CMU (Tuesday, May 13, 12:30 – 13:30)
 - **TBD** by Lynnette Ng - School of Computer Science at CMU (Wednesday, May 14, 12:30 – 13:30)
 - **TBD** by M Williams - Heinz College at CMU (Thursday, May 15, 12:30 – 13:30)
 - **TBD** by Hirokazu Shirado - School of Computer Science at CMU (Friday, May 15, 14:00 – 16:00)